firstbatchxyz/dria-blog/docs/factory/graph_builder.md

 ---
 categories:
-- Workflows
+- Applied AI
-description: Generate a graph of concepts and their relationships using a Singleton task for AI context extraction and visualization.
+description: Generate a graph of concepts and relationships using AI with the GenerateGraph singleton task in Dria.
 tags:
 - graph generation
 - AI concepts
-- data visualization
+- Dria client
-- Singleton task
+- machine learning
-- ontology extraction
+- deep learning
 ---

 # GenerateGraph